y-young/nazurin/README.md

 -   `/clear_downloads` - clear download cache
 -   `/help` - get help text

+### How to update your collection

-Update your collection: send the bot a message with a link of [supported sites](#supported-sites), this message will be forwarded to `GALLERY` channel, the bot will then download the original images from the site, send the files to `ALBUM` channel, and finally store to your custom destination.
+Send the bot a message with a link of [supported sites](#supported-sites), this message will be forwarded to `GALLERY` channel, the bot will then download the original images from the site, send the files to `ALBUM` channel, and finally store to your custom destination.

+> Tips: On mobile you can use the _share_ button in apps, as long as the final message contains a link.

 ## Configuration